rochellev/remember-all/README.md

   - Android: [Client Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=blankexample)
   - Web: Any web browser

 - If you have an Android phone, you can scan the QR code or visit the [expo hosted page](https://expo.io/@rochellev/remember-all).
 Unfortunately, this code won't work with iPhone.
-The work around for this is to run the app locally.
+The work around for this is to run the app locally. <br>
 ![QR Code](./assets/remember-all-QR.jpg)

 - To run app locally follow the steps below then scan the project's QR code using the Expo Client App